mityax/gnome-extension-touchup/README.md

  - [ ] Option to display individual windows instead of workspaces when navigating using gesture navigation bar
  - [ ] Run arbitrary commands on touch-mode change
+ - [ ] Double-tap top panel, lockscreen or desktop background to sleep

 Each of these features can be enabled/disabled individually and most can be further customized in the extension settings.